BlockchainCommons/GordianSeedTool-iOS/README.md

 ## Version History

+### 1.1 (24), July 13, 2021

+* More detailed diagnostic messages when pasting SSKR fails.
+* Scan view can now pick image(s) from document picker or photos picker.
+* Added textual UR to Seed, HDKey, and SSKR print pages.

 ### 1.0.1 (23), July 7, 2021

 * Added support on the macOS version for Print to PDF.